 But he does not.
 Instead, he conducts an emotional examination of his life.
 He asks if he ceases to live, will he continue to suffer?
 Or if he continues to live, how long will his suffering continue?
 It reveals how he sees himself in the world and what motivates him.
 He is a deeply conflicted character with a corresponding complex emotional landscape.

 Shakespeare created characters.
-He observed human behavior closely to move past archetypes to create a well-rounded person.
+He observed human behaviour closely to move past archetypes to create a well-rounded person.
 It is his examination of the personal that makes his characters so universally appealing.
 Characters who stand the test of time.

 There is a comparison here between personas and archetypes versus the idea of developing characters for personas.
 And not just any character, a well-rounded complete, conflicted Shakespearean character.